nspyre-org/nspyre/docs/install.rst

 You will see that everything is installed from *conda-forge*.
-It is desirable to have all the packages come from the same repository due to compiling complexities, ABI compatibility, and consistent build environments (beyond the scope of discussion).
-The ``channel_priority`` can be set to ``strict`` so that only the highest priority channel is even searched when updating or installing; however, there are a few exceptions where a package is needed from *defaults* so this config parameter should not be modified.
+It is desirable to have all the packages come from the same repository due to compiling complexities, ABI compatibility, and consistent build environments (beyond the scope of this discussion).

 Finally, by default the base environment will always be active upon opening the terminal (you probably didn't need to run ``conda activate`` above).
 Specifically, the ``miniconda3/bin``